radarsat1/cvpca/README.md

 Since libwebsockets is included as a git submodule, simply run,

+    git submodule init
     git submodule update

 to download the libwebsockets source code.
-Then, `cd` to the libwebsockets directory and build it.
+Then, `cd` to the libwebsockets directory and build it:

+    cd libwebsockets
+    ./autogen.sh
+    ./configure && make

-Finally, run,
+Finally, build CvPCA:

+    cd ..
     qmake-qt4
     make

-This should successfully build the CvPCA program.
+On success, there should be an executable called `cvpca` in the current directory.